THE WAY OF THE RIGHT MIDDLE

 UNDERSTANDING WING CHUN THROUGH ITS HISTORY

-After the destruction of the Shaolin temple, Grand Master Pak Mei introduced a new and radical style of Kung Fu.
-His prowess was demonstrated in a legendary fight against Grand Master Jee Shan Shee, one of the Five Elders, who wound up perishing in this confrontation.
-Subsequently, Shaolin’s reputation was dealt a deep blow.
+After the destruction of the Shaolin Temple, Grandmaster Pak Mei introduced a radical new style of kung fu.
+Her prowess was demonstrated in a legendary battle against Grandmaster Jee Shan Shee, one of the Five Elders, who perished in the encounter.
+Shaolin’s reputation was deeply damaged.
 Fortunately, Ng Mui possessed the skills and techniques necessary to formulate an appropriate response.
-She developed a new set of techniques with the goal of creating a style that was the antithesis to Pak Mei’s style.
-During her quest, she taught these methods to three young women: Yim Wing Chun, Fong Wing Chun, and Mai Wing Chun – adapting her teachings specifically for each.
+She developed a new set of techniques with the goal of creating a style that was the polar opposite of Pak Mei’s.
+During her quest, she taught these methods to three young women: Yim Wing Chun, Fong Wing Chun, and Mai Wing Chun, adapting her teachings specifically to each.

-Through the further efforts of two disciples of the late Grand Master Jee Shim Shee: Leung Bok Chau and Hung Hei Kwun, two large schools sprang up.
-Wing Chun School and Hung Gar School were established, following their union with two of Ng Mui’s disciples.
+Through the efforts of two disciples of the late Grandmaster Jee Shim Shee, Leung Bok Chau and Hung Hei Kwun, two great schools were born.
+The Wing Chun school and the Hung Gar school were founded following their union with two disciples of Ng Mui.

-The practice of kung Fu adapts to the conditions and objectives of each, adults as children.
+The practice of kung fu adapts to the conditions and objectives of each individual, adults and children alike.